Hairline Feminization Surgery

 If you have followed the postoperative instructions correctly, you should not have any scabs.
 You can use the Cosmeclinik, a baby shampoo or a normal mild shampoo to wash your hair.
 Be gentle when touching and avoid any hit on the area.
 In case of crusts, you can apply a little amount of olive oil to the area one hour before washing your hair to soften the site.

 - 1 Month after the transplant

 We recommend using a mild shampoo as long as possible unless you feel that it does not work for you.
 In this case you can start using your usual shampoo.
 Make sure that it is not aggressive or strong.
 Also, you can now wash your hair normally.
 If you have a dermatitis outbreak, please let us know and we will give you specific instructions.
-Correctly following these instructions will guarantee that your hair transplant has been well cared for.

 - Day 1